How we use your personal information for Heat & Save Referral Hub Service purposes

 The service obtains your information from a number of sources, such as:

-- You, the applicant when you make an enquiry via telephone, email, letter or online, in order for us to respond or when you complete an application form
+- You, the applicant when you make an enquiry via telephone, email, letter or online application,

 - Land Registry Search

 - Other Council services, such as Council Tax, Housing Benefits, Legal Services, Public Health and Protection, Resilience Team